european-modelling-hubs/RespiCompass/auxiliary-data/influenza/epidemiological/Readme.md

 # Consultation Rate Data

-This repository contains datasets related to consultation rates for Acute Respiratory Infections (ARI) and Influenza-like Illnesses (ILI).
+This repository contains datasets related to consultation rates per 100k for Acute Respiratory Infections (ARI) and Influenza-like Illnesses (ILI).
 Each dataset provides detailed information segmented by location, date, and demographic group.
 Data are taken from [ERVISS](https://erviss.org/).

 ## Datasets